-Also, called plastic IBCs or IBC plastic water tanks, a plastic intermediate bulk container is designed to store 1000L of hazardous or non-hazardous liquids or solvents.
-Commonly used by remote operators, such as mining companies, farming communities or refueling suppliers.
-Plastic IBCs effectively stores and transports bulk liquid.
+Also, called IBC tanks, plastic IBCs or IBC plastic water tanks, IBC containers are plastic intermediate bulk containers designed to store 1000L of hazardous or non-hazardous liquids or solvents.
+IBC containers are commonly used by remote operators, such as mining companies, farming communities or refueling suppliers.
+IBC tanks or plastic IBCs effectively store and transport bulk liquid.

 Plastic IBCs provide major cost and environmental savings, as well as meeting all quality control measures for the storage of hazardous and non-hazardous bulk liquids.

 Where to buy plastic intermediate bulk containers – Tank Management

 Tank management stocks the following categories of IBC water tanks or plastic IBCs:

 - - FDA approved food-grade units

 - - Reconditioned A or B grade units, with or without external steel frames

 - - Reconditioned food-grade units

 - - Reconditioned SX UN DG (hazardous zones 1 & 2, explosion cats 11A or 11B)

 Benefits of using an intermediate bulk container for storage